Curriculum

 A set of common values and purposes underpin the curriculum at Stapeley Broad Lane CE Primary School and enable the school to achieve its aims.

-Our curriculum ensures that pupils are SUCCESSFUL AND AMBITIOUS.
+Our curriculum ensures that pupils are successful and ambitious.
 Whilst paying due regard to achieving high standards in English and Maths, it is broad, exciting and challenging;

-Our curriculum is carefully planned and structured to ensure that learning is continuous, and that pupils make good progress allowing them to know more and remember more;
+Our curriculum is carefully planned and structured to ensure that learning is continuous and that pupils make good progress allowing them to know more and remember more;

 Our curriculum engages the children’s interest, encourages independence and self-confidence and motivates them to want to learn;